 Every year I plant a small collection of culinary herbs near the kitchen door for easy cutting.
 I love the ritual of getting my kitchen shears and clipping a few handfuls.
 Freshly clipped herbs such as basil, oregano, and thyme are a breeze to add to dishes.
 These delightful herbs brighten summer tomatoes, season lanky green beans, and add a splash of color to grilled fish.

 One of my favorite new salads has chopped fresh dill mixed into the lettuce greens.
 While the dill is a featherweight addition to the salad, it adds a punch of flavor and a hefty nutritional boost.
 The tender dill leaves and salad greens don’t need a heavy blanket of dressing.
-Just a splash of fresh lemon juice, red wine vinegar, or oil-free dressing, such as Pritikin Foods Tuscan Sunshine Italian dressing, brings them to life.
+Just a splash of fresh lemon juice, red wine vinegar, or oil-free dressing, brings them to life.

 Rainbow of Flavors

 Moving away from using salt and pepper as the main way of adding flavor has two benefits.
 First, reducing salt is a key ingredient to improving your overall health.
 Secondly, using fresh herbs instead opens our palates to the rainbow of flavors that herbs have to offer.
 Not only do fresh herbs add a welcomed depth of flavor to a dish, but they also add untapped nutritional, anti-inflammatory and antioxidant benefits as well.